mikersays/chatty/README.md

 - Python 3.6 or higher
 - OpenAI Python library: Install using `pip install openai`
+- GPT-4 API key

 ## Setup

 1. Clone this repository or copy the code into a new file named `chatty.py`.
-2. Obtain an API key from OpenAI and replace `<API token>` in the code with your API key.
+2. Obtain an API key from OpenAI and replace `<API key>` in the code with your API key.
 3. If needed, replace `"gpt-4"` in the `generate_response` function with the appropriate model name.

 ## Usage